 The Certification Mark application form consists of 50 questions across 7 focus areas: applicability, identification and verification, authentication, privacy and control, attestations and trust, interoperability, and recovery and redress.
 Our Certification Mark is concerned with these seven, as well as an eighth: openness.
 While openness is not an explicit category in our application, it is present throughout and helps us better understand a system.
 If most elements in an applicant’s stack are open, then we view it as trustworthy-until-proven-otherwise.
 If not, then we approach it with an assumption of untrustworthiness.

 Our experts will review your answers and may follow up with you.
 Once our questions are fully answered, the final results will be published in full online under a Creative Commons (by) license, on ID2020.org.
 Publishing this information is part of the ID2020 Certification Mark requirements.

-The ID2020 annual summit is a gathering that brings together our community to discuss and debates topics at the cutting edge of digital ID.
+The ID2020 Summit is a gathering that brings together our community to discuss and debates topics at the cutting edge of digital ID.
 Look out for more from us in the coming months detailing the next ID2020 summit.